naim0167/TimeRecords/README.md

 4. Generate reports by clicking the time "Download Report" button.

 5. The reports will provide you with an overview of your work hours during the selected period.

+## License

+This project is licensed under the GNU General Public License, version 3.0.
+See the [LICENSE](LICENSE) file for details.

+For a full copy of the license, please visit [GNU GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.html).